3 companies showcasing successful mentorship programs

 Promote diversity and inclusion

-Promoting diversity, equity, and inclusion now sits at the top of the C-suite’s priority list, with 43% of CEOs noting that it’s high on their list of challenges.
-Yet, there’s still a lot of uncertainty about what it takes to level the playing field.
+Promoting diversity, equity, and inclusion now sits at the top of the C-suite’s priority list, yet, there’s still a lot of uncertainty about what it takes to level the playing field.
 Mentoring can be a powerful tool since programs increase the representation of typically underrepresented groups and ensure opportunities are visible to all employees so that no one gets overlooked.

 3 examples of top-notch mentoring programs